oplehto/cluster-checks/README.md

 - Firmware version of switches

 ### InfiniBand
+Network cards have their own firmware which often is not upgraded if the card is changed.
+Errors or wrong line rates can indicate failed cables or interfaces.
+InfiniBand cables can be very sensitive and can break in a way that drops the line rate.

 - Firmware version of HCAs
  - ```pdsh -a 'ibstat | grep Firmware'```
 - Line rate